YoganandaNaidu/valigator/README.md

 //  4.
 If there are validation errors, they will be reported in exactly the same order, so
 //     if you want some errors to be reported higher than the others, place the field higher
 ```
-// Our fields of interest are:
-// userName, firstName, lastname, creditCardNumber and addressPINCode
-// Notice that field names are case-sensitive, so 'userName' is not the same as 'username'

 #### Work-in-progress on documentation, but the class is ready for Production use.